Financial Aid: FAQ's

 How do I apply for a loan?

 Students are typically eligible for a Federal Direct Stafford Loan from the Department of Education.
 In order to have the loan funds applied to your bill, you would need to complete a Master Promissory Note (MPN) and Entrance Counseling for the Subsidized/Unsubsidized loan online at www.StudentLoans.gov.
-You will need your Federal PIN in order to sign into the website.
+You will need your FSA ID in order to sign into the website.

 What do I do if I have a balance on my bill?

 Our website offers helpful information on ways to pay your bill.
 You can apply for Outside Scholarships, complete the Church Matching Grant form, the Ministerial Discount form, apply for a Parent PLUS Loan, and/or apply for a Private Alternative Loan.
-The Student Accounts Office (the billing department) also offers payment plan options in partnership with Higher One.
-For more information on payment plans, please visit their webpage, or contact the Student Accounts Office directly at 610-341-5831 or firstname.lastname@example.org.
+The Student Accounts Office (the billing department) also offers payment plan options.
+For more information on payment plans, please visit their webpage, or contact the Student Accounts Office directly at 610-341-5831 or email@example.com.

 Can I decline or reduce the loans I received on my Financial Aid Award Letter?

-Yes, you can decline or reduce your loans by simply emailing us at email@example.com.
+Yes, you can decline or reduce your loans by making the adjustments directly on WebAdvisor or by emailing us at firstname.lastname@example.org.
 It is best to send a loan change request at least 30 days before your loan disbursement in order for our office to make the necessary changes before the funds arrive.

 Who should I contact if I have questions about my financial aid?